RubberToe-06/Wingman/README.md

 ![Wingman Logo](logo.png)

 Welcome to the official repository of VEX Robotics Team 36830Z - Wingman!
 This repository contains all the code for the robot and all the extra resources we use.
+This repository is purely to document code changes and to provide an example of what "professional" robot code looks like to other VRC teams.
+Thus, we will not be accepting pull requests.

 ## About Us